-Following IBMS Education and Professional Standards Committee approval, the education provider is formally notified that the programme has been accredited and the accreditation certificate awarded.
+Following IBMS E&PSC approval, the education provider is formally notified that the programme has been accredited and the accreditation certificate awarded.

-If E&PSC has any concerns about the report, these will be discussed with the Education Lead who was lead for the accreditation panel and the Executive Head of Education.
+If E&PSC raises concerns about the report, these will be discussed with the Education Lead for the accreditation panel and the Executive Head of Education.
 The Programme Leader will be contacted by the Education Office and invited to respond to the concerns.
 If necessary, a further condition for accreditation and time limit for achieving this might be applied.